gbro3n/g9n-blog/README.md

 This folder is a website published by [EtherPK](https://etherpk.com) from the publication `g9n-blog`.
-Every file in it except `CNAME` and `robots.txt` is regenerated on each publish, so edit the notes, the publication page, its include pages and its theme in EtherPK, not here.
+Every file in it except `CNAME` and `robots.txt` is regenerated on each publish, so edit the notes, the publication page, its include pages and its theme in the EtherPK app, not here.

 - Preview: open `index.html` in a browser; search works from disk too.